pmackle/EE-Emerge-2020-FourFace/About.md

 ---

-This is the about page
+FourFace is a project developed for EE-Emerge during the 2019/2020 academic year.